 Oats provide a rich nutritional profile, with low carbohydrates that are low Glycemic Index.
 In combination with fruits and nuts, they make a perfectly satisfying breakfast that will give you energy for the day, while filling you for a long time.

 In relation to Glycemic Load, there are slight differences in the oats that you can buy.
 General rule of thumb is, the more processed a food is, the higher GI and GL it will have.

 - Whole oats – take the longest time to prepare, however, they are the “full-package” whole-food.
 Slow to cook.
 GI 58

 - Steel-cut oats – hulled and cut, resemble brown rice.
 They retain their texture even after cooking and can be used as a substitute for rice for oats are nutritionally much denser compared to rice.

 - Rolled oats – steamed and then rolled, opening the shell, which makes them faster to prepare.
-Ideal for a breakfast bowl, use in baking or cooking, or just soak them for a few minutes or overnight.
+Ideal for a breakfast, use in baking or cooking, or just soak them for a few minutes or overnight.

-- Instant oatmeal – fastest to prepare, lowest in fiber.
-When time is of the essence.
+- Instant oatmeal – fastest to prepare, lowest in fiber, when time is of the essence.
 Easiest and fastest to digest.
-Good for a pancake dough or in energy gels for peri-workout nutrition.
-GI 83
+Good for a pancake dough GI 83

 One of the mistakes people who dislike oatmeal do is that they use just water to cook them.
 Try using plant-based milk or tea instead.
 I am surprised when I mention tea as a liquid to use to boil the oats, so that is my biggest tip for you!